 Introducing ASI SUP Instructor, Stephen O'Hara

-Beau Soleil is proudly ASI accredited with a particular focus on outdoor education using the mountain, lakes, and expansive surroundings as a classroom.
+Beau Soleil is proudly an ASI accredited SUP School, with a particular focus on outdoor education using the mountain, lakes, and expansive surroundings as a classroom.
 SUP not only keeps the students engaged, but also is beneficial in teaching confidence, teamwork, resilience, and a number of other highly valuable life lessons.

 Tell us a bit about College Alpin Beau Soleil